Lemon Hall & Carroll F. S. Hardy Hall, Constructed 2004-2006

-These two buildings, originally named Jamestown North and Jamestown South, respectively, are the first buildings on William & Mary's campus to be named after Black individuals.
+These two buildings, originally named Jamestown North and Jamestown South, are the first buildings on William & Mary's campus to be named after African-American individuals.
 The rededication ceremony took place in the Fall of 2016.

-Dr. Carroll Hardy touched hundreds of lives during her tenure at the College of William & Mary.
+Dr. Carroll F. S. Hardy touched hundreds of lives during her tenure at William & Mary.
 Initially serving as Assistant Dean of Multicultural Affairs, Dr. Hardy worked to show students of color that they had a future at William & Mary.
-She encouraged students to pursue high education and served as a resource to Black students as their matriculated to a predominantly white institution.
-Dr. Hardy went on to form The Stuart Educational Leadership Group, Inc. with her siblings in 1995.
-Dr. Carroll Hardy received honorary alumnus status from the College of William & Mary in 2012 before her passing later that year.
+She encouraged students to pursue higher education and served as a resource to African-American students as they matriculated at a predominantly white institution.
+Dr. Hardy went on to form the Stuart Educational Leadership Group, Inc. with her siblings in 1995.
+She received honorary alumnus status from William & Mary in 2012 before her death later that year.